njerseyc/DBD_AFK_TOOL/CONTRIBUTING.md

 1.FORK the main

-2.pull request
+2.And pulish self